Projects

 Átl’ka7tsem/Howe Sound Revival Soundscape

-The Átl’ka7tsem/Howe Sound Revival Soundscape Project is designed to enhance community connection with Átl’ka7tsem/Howe Sound and contribute to the conservation of its marine ecosystem, including the protection of whales and other marine mammals.
+The Átl’ka7tsem/Howe Sound Revival Soundscape Project is designed to enhance community connection with Átl’ka7tsem/Howe Sound and contribute to the conservation of its marine ecosystem, including the protection of whales and other marine mammals through underwater acoustics.
 This project seeks to engage the North Shore and surrounding communities by providing innovative ways to connect with and protect the local marine environment.

 Our key objectives are to:

 Advance Leading-Edge Research: Further develop a real time tracking tool for whales and ships, with the use of whale vocalizations captured with underwater hydrophone technology.
-The development of a real-time acoustic cetacean localization system will be designed specifically for Átl’ka7tsem/Howe Sound.
+The development of a real-time acoustic cetacean localization system will be designed specifically for Átl’ka7tsem/Howe Sound through partnership with Whale Sound/BC Hydrophone Network.

 Promote Whale Protection: Use real-time acoustic data to alert ships of whale presence, encouraging vessel slowdowns and to reduce the risk of collisions and mitigate underwater noise pollution.
-Improve the understanding of local whale-vessel interactions and risks to whales from acoustic disturbance and vessel strikes to inform the development of mitigation measures.
+This objective will inform the development of mitigation measures through improving the understanding of local whale-vessel interactions and risks to whales from acoustic disturbance and vessel strikes.
 This proactive approach will directly contribute to maintaining a safe and quiet habitat for whales in BC’s most southern fjord.

 Establish an Acoustic Baseline: Collect and analyze acoustic data to create a baseline for whale presence, enabling research into monthly and yearly trends in habitat use.
 This baseline will be critical for monitoring changes as vessel traffic as industrial activities increase, helping researchers, territorial stewards and decision-makers assess potential impacts on marine life and inform conservation strategies.